wavefrontHQ/docs/pages/doc/wavefront_internal_metrics.md

 You can:

-* Clone and modify one of the Wavefront Usage integration dashboards.
+* Clone and modify one of the Operations for Applications Usage integration dashboards.
 * Create your own dashboard, query these metrics in charts, and create alerts for these metrics.